Touro Hall: Bardascino Park

 The Friends of Bardascino Park formed in 1991 to beautify the park.
 In 1999 the group became a part of the Parks Revitalization Project, a collaborative partnership between the City of Philadelphia's Department of Recreation and the Pennsylvania Horticultural Society's Philadelphia Green initiative.

 The group has secured multiple community partnerships and grants, renovated the park in 2003 and 2004, and has continued to maintain it.
-The park has an active bocce court and the park's summer bocce league began in 1997.

 Friends of Bardascino Park updated the park's sign at 10th and Carpenter Streets with more detailed history and maps in December 2020.

+The park has an active bocce court and the park's summer bocce league was started in 1997 by area resident Chris Archer.
+The bocce league has a permit to play Monday through Wednesday from 6 to 8:30 p.m. and Sunday from 4 to 8 p.m.
+By 2024, the Bardascino Park bocce league had grown to 42 teams with a 16-team final tournament.